 There are times when we are thankful for experiences, ideas, or just our position in life.
 There isn’t always someone to thank in these instances, but it’s still important to express gratitude.
 Showing gratitude for your position or things outside of your control helps keep you grounded.
 It can also improve your life by forcing you to be conscious about the good things you do have.
 Sometimes, it doesn’t seem like there is anything in our life worth being happy about, but if we actively think about it, we can usually come up with at least one thing.

 I find that keeping a gratitude journal helps with this.
 Journaling helps us focus our thoughts.
-It helps us remember all the blessings we do have in our life.
+It helps us remember all the blessings we do have in our life, and helps us get into the habit of cultivating a more grateful heart.
 And if we make it a point to keep a daily gratitude journal, we can go back to previous entries on the days where we really don’t feel like we have anything.
 This will help us remember all the good we do have.

 What Should we be Thankful for?